Agoric/documentation/main/wallet-api.md

 which is visible at the bottom of the Wallet UI display.
 In the REPL, you send message to `home.wallet`, which is the Wallet running on that page/process.
-Typing `E(home.wallet).foo()` in the REPL returns the names of all the Wallet API methods by the clever method of asking it to evaluate a non-existant API method and getting an error message listing all the valid methods.
+Typing `E(home.wallet).foo()` in the REPL returns the names of all the Wallet API methods by the clever method of asking it to evaluate a non-existent API method and getting an error message listing all the valid methods.

 Running `agoric open --repl==only` opens a browser tab that shows only the REPL, and not